microsoft/frontend-bootcamp/step2-01/README.md

 # Exercise

-Please complete all exercises inside the `exercise/src` folder unless otherwise specified.
-First, open up [Step2-01 exercise page](http://localhost:8080/step2-01/exercise/) to see the results while you're implementing things.
+Exercises will be completed under this step's `exercise/src` folder unless otherwise noted.
+You'll also want to open the [Step2-01 exercise page](http://localhost:8080/step2-01/exercise/) to see the results as you work.

 ## Modules

-1. Open the file called `index.ts` in VS Code
+1. Open the file `exercise/src/index.ts` in VS Code

 2. Create another module file called `fibonacci.ts`